clman94/Wolf-Gang-Engine/README.md

 cmake ..
 ```

-If you are using an IDE, open the project and make sure to set the "Startup project" to the WolfGangEngine Project and that _should_ be it!
+If you are using an IDE, open the project and make sure to set the "Startup project" to the WolfGangEngine Project and that should be it!

+### License
+___

+This project is under the very permissive MIT license so you can modify and redistribute as appropriate for your project.
+I do advise that you mention when you use code from this engine or use the engine to develop your game.
+Maybe even send your own improvements as pull-requests. :)